wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 To generate a custom report, follow the steps below:

 1. In the **API** field, select one or more APIs for which you want to generate the report.
-If required, you can select all the APIs.
+If required, you can select all the APIs by selecting **All**.

 2. If you need to further filter the content printed in the report, select one or more applications in the **Application** field.
 By default, all the applications that have subscribed to one or more of the selected APIs are selected.